Extended Studies Offerings

 Schedule of Classes: You can see which classes are offered, by visiting the Schedule of Classes and setting the semester to WT (or May) of the academic year and search all departments.

 To apply: Students apply through the Horizons system.
-Applications will be open April 10th through April 24th.
+Applications typically open during the spring semester for the following Winter Term.
 Some professors will do rolling decisions, so it is better to submit an application earlier than later.
 To find the courses, search for "DePauw University Extended Studies" within the "Provider" keyword field on the search page.
 Students must be logged in to apply; your log-in is your DePauw email (including @depauw.edu) and password.
 Need help?
 Hubbard Center advisers are happy to assist you!